Meet the DASA Team

 Please contact Ashley for more information about the Adaptive Training Programs at firstname.lastname@example.org.

-Please contact Lily for more information about the Sports Programs & Training in COLUMBIA, MO at email@example.com.
+Please contact Sarah for more information about the Sport Programs in Columbia and DASA’s Summer camp at email@example.com.

 Kim Lorenz, OT